wsrn829/MovieMatrix/README.md

     - In Redux, action creators are functions that create and return action objects.

 11. What are the similarities and differences between React useContext hook and Redux?
-    - React's useContext hook and Redux are both tools for managing state in React applications, but they have different purposes and use cases.
+    - Both are tools for managing state in React applications, but they have different purposes and use cases.
     - Similarities:
-       - State Management: Both useContext and Redux provide a way to manage the state of a React application.
+       - State Management: Both provide a way to manage the state of a React application.
 They allow you to store and update data in a centralized location and share that data across multiple components.
-       - Global State: Both useContext and Redux allow you to create global state that can be accessed and updated from any component in your application.
+       - Global State: Both allow you to create global state that can be accessed and updated from any component in your application.
     - Differences:
        - Complexity:
          Redux is a more complex and powerful tool for managing state than useContext.
 Redux provides a predictable state container with a unidirectional data flow, while useContext is a simpler and more lightweight solution for managing state within a single component or a small subtree of components.